Cruising (driving): Well-known strips

 One of the oldest cruising strips in East Los Angeles is located on Whittier Boulevard.
 Cruising on this strip became a popular pastime among lowriders during the 1940s before spreading to surrounding neighborhoods in the 1950s.
 Van Nuys Boulevard in the central San Fernando Valley has been a popular cruising strip since the 1950s; the 1979 film Van Nuys Blvd. depicted the cruising culture on the strip.
 In the late 1970s, the Wednesday night cruise on Van Nuys attracted up to 40,000 cars.
 Sunset Boulevard was another popular cruise strip.
+In the late 1960s and early 1970s, Crenshaw Boulevard was a popular cruising strip for South Los Angeles' African-American communities.

 Perhaps the most famous cruising strip (or main drag), however, is McHenry Avenue in Modesto, California.
 The cruising culture of the late 1950s and early 1960s was depicted in the film American Graffiti.
 The film was set (but not actually filmed) in director George Lucas's home town of Modesto, which also hosts an annual "Graffiti Summer" celebration in the film's honor.

 Cruising in Detroit was popular from the 1950s to the 1970s in the city's northern suburbs along M-1 (Woodward Avenue), from Ferndale north to Pontiac.
 Cruising along Woodward reached its peak in the mid-1960s, with muscle car competitions that were covered by journalists from Car and Driver, Motor Trend, and CBS World News Roundup.
 Other popular cruising strips in the Detroit area include US 24 (Telegraph Road) from 12 Mile Road in Southfield to Michigan Avenue in Dearborn, and M-3 (Gratiot Avenue) on the East Side.